obsproject/rfcs/accepted/0015-virtual-camera-support.md

 # Alternatives

 * Pursue a more generic output interface and (encourage someone else to?) build a generic virtual camera to consume it.
 E.g. output via RTSP, NDI and have a "NDI Cam" that has nothing to do with OBS.
+* Adapt Webcamoid's source code for our use.
+This may end up being more involved than we'd like, however, and might end up making the feature more complicated than we want.